 Cross draw holsters are loaded with benefits, but they mostly center around comfort and accessibility for when a straight arm, strong side draw would be impeded.

-The following would get good benefits from cross draw holsters:
+The following would receive good benefits from cross draw holsters:

 - A car-based duty officer, concealed carrier, or someone who would likely find themselves frequently carrying in a vehicle, on horseback, on a motorcycle, or on a bicycle.